Critical Path Drag calculator

 In such cases, shortening any ONE of the critical paths will not shorten the whole project.
 However, by shortening one at a time, you will eventually have one critical path that has built up quite a bit of drag!
 Now shorten that one, and the schedule will often be considerably compressed!

-2. If the task has no total float, then it is on at least one critical path.
+2. If the activity has no total float, then it is on at least one critical path.

 1. If it is not on all critical paths, then reducing its duration still does not change the project duration, since some other critical path will remain unchanged in length.

 2. If it is on all critical paths, then reducing its duration will reduce the project duration.
 However, it may be that setting its duration to 0 causes some other path to become critical.
-We can calculate whether this is the case, by looking at the total float of parallel tasks (tasks which are neither descendants, nor ancestors, of the task we're calculating drag for).
-If some parallel task exists with a total float of say, 3, then we know that the drag on this task cannot exceed 3.
-We therefore can compute drag as the minimum of the task's duration, and the minimum total float of any parallel task.
+We can calculate whether this is the case, by looking at the total float of parallel activities (activities which are neither descendants, nor ancestors, of the activity we're calculating drag for).
+If some parallel activity exists with a total float of say, 3, then we know that the drag on this activity cannot exceed 3.
+We therefore can compute drag as the minimum of the activity's duration, and the minimum total float of any parallel activity.

 To gain intuition for how drag is calculated, let's look at the example schedule in figure 1.
 In the figure, a schedule and its duration are displayed.
-Below the schedule we see the list of tasks, with a button for each task that sets the task's duration to 0, runs CPM, and computes the resulting duration.
-We then record those figures into the table, and therefore we can calculate the drag for each task in this tiny example schedule.
+Below the schedule we see the list of activities, with a button for each activity that sets the activity's duration to 0, runs CPM, and computes the resulting duration.
+We then record those figures into the table, and therefore we can calculate the drag for each activity in this tiny example schedule.

 SSStartA(3)B(5)C(2)D(4)FinishWk of Dec 25Wk of Jan 1Wk of Jan 8